 There are existing and developing technologies to support trees in sequestering carbon from the atmosphere.
 These lend new ways to capture carbon through holistic land management and ecosystem restoration.
 We'll also likely have to use direct-air-capture machines, and other innovative technologies.

 We simply cannot afford to be completely dependent on tree planting as a solution.
-But more importantly, we will have to strive hard, and quickly, to cut off emissions at its source, and transition swiftly to a zero-carbon society.
+But more importantly, we will have to strive hard, and quickly, to cut off emissions at their source, and transition swiftly to a zero-carbon society.

 Planting trees is an important element in climate change mitigation and adaptation.
 But there is a danger that in diving headlong into tree planting, we can lose sight of the big picture.
 Tree planting is definitely crucial, but as an article in MIT Technology Review recently noted, it should not become a distraction from the vital task of reducing emissions.